Rough semimartingales and $p$-variation estimates for martingale transforms: Statement of main results

-In order to see that $\Pi(W,\bar{W})$ has locally bounded $p/2$-variation, we localize as in \eqref{eq:bracket-localizing-sequence}, also making sure that $Y',\bar{Y}' \in L^{\infty}(V^{p})$ by a minor variation of that argument.
-With these finite moments assumptions, boundedness of the $p/2$-variation is given by Theorems~\ref{thm:main} and~\ref{thm:dX} as well as the sewing lemma. \end{proof} The extra structure (in form of $Y'$) of RSM is crucial for validity of Theorem~\ref{thm:RSMlift}, for the simple reason that there is no (sensible) construction of $\int Y^- \dif \bar Y$ for $Y,\bar Y$ of finite $p$-variation, $p \ge 2$, even in case of vanishing $2$-variation paths.
+The extra structure (in form of $Y'$) of RSM is crucial for validity of Theorem~\ref{thm:RSMlift}, for the simple reason that there is no (sensible) construction of $\int Y^- \dif \bar Y$ for $Y,\bar Y$ of finite $p$-variation, $p \ge 2$, even in case of vanishing $2$-variation paths.
 (This remark also shows that there does not exist a paraproduct for general Dirichlet processes, leave alone weak Dirichlet processes).

 With notation as in Definition~\ref{def:RSM}, a pair $(Y,g) \in H_1 \oplus H_2 =: H$ becomes a RSM upon writing

 write $\calJ(\rmY, g)$ for the resulting $p$-rough path.
 A simple yet important special case is $(Y,Y')=(X,\mathrm{Id})$.
 As a special case, a pair $(\bfX,g)$ then automatically gives rise to a $p$-rough path $\calJ (\bfX, g)$, as (It\^o) joint rough path lift of $(g,X)$.
 See also Theorem~\ref{thm:controlled-integral=RSM-integral} for a consistency results between pathwise rough and rough semimartingale integration.
 We spell out some estimates for the (It\^o) joint rough path, straight forward consequences of Theorems~\ref{thm:main} and~\ref{thm:dX}.